algosup/2023-2024-project-4-sportshield-team-2/Documents/Technical/technicalSpecifications.md

 The hardware components selected for the Sportshield project, including the Xiao BLE Sense nrf52840, GNSS PA1010D, GSM/2G SIM800L Module, Electromagnet, Piezoelectric Buzzer, Lithium-Polymer Battery, and NFC Antenna, are fully compatible with the Arduino environment.
 This compatibility allows for seamless integration and communication between the microcontroller and peripheral devices, crucial for detecting theft attempts, triggering alarms, and communicating with the user's mobile device.

 **Real-time Responsiveness**<br>
-Real-time operation is a core requirement for the Sportshield anti-theft system, where immediate detection of unauthorized movements and prompt responses (such as triggering alarms or sending notifications) are critical for its effectiveness.
-The Arduino platform's real-time capabilities, supported by the efficiency of C++ code, ensure that the system can process sensor inputs and execute defined actions with minimal latency.
+Real-time operation is a fundamental requirement for the Sportshield anti-theft system, where immediate detection of unauthorised movement and rapid responses (such as triggering alarms or sending notifications) are essential to its effectiveness.
+The real-time capabilities of the Arduino platform, supported by the efficiency of the C++ code, ensure that the system can process sensor inputs and execute defined actions with minimal latency (from a few milliseconds for the smallest operations).

 **Ease of Development and Maintenance**<br>
 Given the project's context within an academic setting at ALGOSUP, with students responsible for maintaining and enhancing the system, the Arduino platform's user-friendly nature facilitates ongoing development and troubleshooting.
 The extensive documentation, active forums, and availability of open-source libraries reduce the learning curve and support innovation.